On this page

 4.4 In managing relations with donors, UTS adopts a ‘donor-centric’ approach to requests for philanthropic support, acknowledging and working to accommodate the donor’s interests as well as the university’s needs.
 This should be done in line with the Donor Management Procedure (SharePoint).

 4.5 In line with the Research Policy, any funds from the tobacco industry are prohibited.
-Outside that industry, all prospective donors will be assessed through an opportunity assessment and due diligence process by the Advancement Unit.
+Outside that industry, all prospective donors will be assessed through an opportunity assessment and due diligence process by the Advancement and Alumni Unit.
 This opportunity assessment and due diligence must incorporate the management of any:

 - reputational and other risks (refer Risk Management Policy)